swipely/iam-docker/README.md

                 -i "$INTERFACE"
 ```

-When starting containers, set their `com.swipely.iam-docker.iam-profile` label:
+When starting containers, set their `com.swipely.iam-docker.iam-profile` (an optionally, `com.swipely.iam-docker.iam-externalid` if
+your role requires an external ID) label:

 ```bash
 $ export IMAGE="ubuntu:latest"